AFresnedo/personal-games-tracker/design_notes.md

 * atm, people just bookmark other people's profile
 * following is preferred because it offloads the bookmarking to the app
+* notify followers when a list is updated